ignotaC/epicanime/README.md

 Princess Tutu - it deservs to be placed as number one.
 Balet is just a background.
 This is gem among gems.

+Phantom: Requiem for the Phantom - oh my God - great romance.
+At the end it is important - it's not a big spoil.
+The reji never made it.
+And the flowers are poison.
+Notice missing part of flower at the very end.
+Very dramatic film.
+But the love is there.
+The affection really hit me.

 Goblin slayer - absolute number one

 Munou na Nana,Talentless Nana - epic